ex0-tekk/Diabolist-VR/README.md

 Since I use a Rift S, the skyrimvr.ini files will reflect that, so a few of these .ini settings will need to be adjusted to suit your specific HMD and PC. **I will go over that and other recommended settings throughout this guide.**

-### DVR is developed and tested with this PC-VR setup
+### DVR is developed and tested with this PC-VR setup:

 - Oculus Rift S.
 - Win 10 ver.20H2 Fully Updated.